cluesurf/term/readme.md

 ## Dependencies

-StarTree is aimed to be built as a set of APIs, which you can swap out the implementation for (as ones figure out more optimal approaches, like how normal software tools evolve generation after generation).
+TermTree is aimed to be built as a set of APIs, which you can swap out the implementation for (as ones figure out more optimal approaches, like how normal software tools evolve generation after generation).
 But we will have a default set of implementations to start.